RanchalOfficial/RanchalOfficial/README.md

 ### 📱 Mobile

-Building and testing mobile applications.
+Building, testing and experimenting with mobile applications.

 </td>